ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 The chip design is contained within the `MySoC` class in ``my_design/design.py``, and is described using the `Amaranth hardware definition language <https://github.com/amaranth-lang/amaranth>`_.
+Amaranth is already well-used for FPGA boards, and at ChipFlow we will be using it to produce silicon chips.

-Something a bit unusual about the design is that we have to change how some of the peripherals are physically accessed, according to the context the design is being used in .
+Something a little unusual about our example Amaranth design is that we change how the peripherals are physically accessed for use with simulation, a board, or silicon.

 For example, here's where we add ``QSPIFlash`` to our design: